josephtownshend/CV/README.md

 Housework(Press) was as a South East London based *Risograph* print press and publishing company dedicated to realising experimental and process-driven design and art.

-In 3 years of operation it had well over 200 jobs come through its doors from clients such as *The Design Museum, The Serpentine, Studio Moross, The British Fashion Council, Architectural Association, Europa* and *The Royal College of Art.*
+In 3 years of operation we had well over 200 jobs from clients such as *The Design Museum, The Serpentine, Studio Moross, The British Fashion Council, Architectural Association, Europa* and *The Royal College of Art.*

 **[Joseph Townshend Studio](www.joe-t.com)** (2010 –– 2019)
 *Founder*

 Since embarking on my graphic design eductaion I have continuously worked as a freelance and selfemployed graphic designer.
 I have a key interest in print design and in combination with my experience at Housework(Press) I have since become well known for my playful, vibrant Risograph poster work and book design.
-Recent clients include *Black Tower Projects, Kestle Barton Gallery, Lauren Keeley* and *Newlyn Art Gallery*
+Recent clients include *Black Tower Projects, Kestle Barton Gallery,* and *Newlyn Art Gallery*

 **[Jotta](www.jotta.com)** (2013 –– 2014)\
 *Freelance Graphic Designer & Creative*